 All the section final winners as well as the winner of the accompanist prize received £5,000 each.
-The section finals, held in the Princess Alexandra Hall at ROSL throughout February and March 2017 were won by:
+A full list of winners for 2017 can be found here

 The age limit for all competitors is 30.
 The solo awards are open to UK and Commonwealth citizens, and at least half, or the majority, of ensemble members must also be UK or Commonwealth citizens.